-Pakistan Shaheens to feature in Top End T20 series
+Pakistan Shaheens to feature in Top End T20 Series

-Pakistan Shaheens will return to Darwin for the third successive year to take part in the Top End T20 Series, the Pakistan Cricket Board (PCB) confirmed on Tuesday.
+LAHORE: Pakistan Shaheens will return to Darwin for the third successive year to take part in the Top End T20 Series, the Pakistan Cricket Board confirmed on Tuesday.

 The event will feature 11 teams with 36 T20 fixtures to be played across five venues including DXC Arena, TIO Stadium, Gardens Oval, Cazaly’s Arena and Freds Pass.
 More details will be announced by the tournament organisers in due course.